 You have an adorable son Banjo.
 What’s his take on gardening and do you have any tips for parents trying to get their kids outdoors?

-He’s always really excited to be in the farm.
+He’s always really excited to be at the farm.
 Any time we’re out doing some work with weeding tools, he always wants to have a go.
 He’s getting pretty good at it as well.
 The fact that he’s being exposed to it now means that it’s something he will have a passion for later.

 You do have to be careful where you let your kids weed in the gardens because a lot of the time they’re not always particular in terms of pulling out the right and wrong thing!